teemtee/tmt/docs/contribute.rst

 amending the original commit and doing a force push.
 This will make it easier for the reviewers to see what has recently changed.

+It's good to keep the pull request up-to-date with the ``main`` branch.
+Rebase regularly or use ``/packit build`` command in the pull request comment if there were significant changes on the default branch otherwise newly added tests might cause unexpected and irrelevant failures in your test jobs.

 Once the pull request has been successfully reviewed and all tests passed, please rebase on the latest ``main`` branch content and squash the changes into a single commit.
 Use multiple commits to